-PRINCIPLE 1: Future landscapes and change in landscape character other non-woodland habitat types and enhancing landscape character.
-In other cases, wooded landscape creation or large areas of new woodland may alter the character of the landscape - this may be positive in many locations, but may be inappropriate in some others.
+PRINCIPLE 1: Future landscapes and change in landscape character alter the character of the landscape - this may be positive in many locations, but may be inappropriate in some others.

 Where change respects or enhances the overall character or diversity of the landscape this should be welcomed.